Jacobo Grinberg: Biography

 he founded a laboratory of psychophysiology at the Universidad Anáhuac.
 He installed another laboratory of this kind in UNAM in the late 1970s.
 He founded the Instituto Nacional para el Estudio de la Conciencia (INPEC) in 1987, financed by UNAM and CONACYT.
 Jacobo published several of his books through INPEC.
 Grinberg wrote more than 50 books about brain activity, witchcraft, shamanism, telepathy, and meditation.

 Grinberg put his reputation as a scientist in danger when he tried to use the scientific method in shamanism studies.
 He combined the two in his professional work, always trying to understand the “magic world.”
 Grinberg attempted to change the way that the relationship between science and consciousness is understood.
 His work was rejected by fellow scientists as "psi assumption", the premise that any deviation from chance represents a case of telepathy.

 Disappearance

 Jacobo Grinberg has been missing since December 8, 1994.
 On December 12, his family prepared a party for him to celebrate his 48th birthday, but he did not show up.
 It was common for him to make spontaneous travels or just not answer his phone for days, which is why his disappearance did not seem odd to his family in the beginning.
+In social media it was suggested that Jacobo Grinberg and Shiva Shambho are the same person.
+Grinberg's brother, Ari Telch, discarded the suggestion as ignorant and stupid.